mk-ultron/bst-implementation/README.md

 # Binary Search Tree Implementation

-This project implements a Binary Search Tree (BST) data structure in Python with comprehensive testing and performance evaluation.
+This project implements a Binary Search Tree (BST) data structure in Python with testing and performance evaluation.

 ## Features